Software Merge Review Shift Overview

 • Follow discussions in the Mattermost shifter channel.

-• Frequently check for newly created/updated merge requests and review them.
+• Frequently check for open merge requests on GitLab.
+Filter the open merge requests by review-pending-level-1 (link) or review-pending-level-2 (link) depending on your shift and review according to the guidelines given below.
 First take care of MRs marked as urgent.
-Then review MRs in reverse chronological order (from oldest to newest in the Last updated sorting).
+Then review MRs in reverse chronological order (from oldest to newest in the Updated date sorting as pre-defined in the links give here).

 • Watch out for failed CI jobs.
 In case they failed due to a transient infrastructure problem, restart them (as explained in the FAQ).
 If you are unsure about the source of the failure, do not restart the job but reach out to the developer and/or the Mattermost channel.
 Excessive restarting of CI jobs leads to unnecessary load on the CI system.